Jahans3/Implement.js/README.md

     * [Standard usage](#standard-usage)
     * [Renaming and refactoring API responses](#renaming-and-refactoring-api-responses)
 ### What is Implement.js?
 Implement.js is library that attempts to bring interfaces to JavaScript.
-Simply define an interface using `Interface` and call `implement` on a class or object to check if it implements the given interface.
+Simply define an interface using `Interface` and call `implement` on an object to check if it implements the given interface.
 ```
 const Hello = {
     greeting: 'hello'